statisticalbiotechnology/dsbook/dsbook/unsupervised/cluster.md

 plt.show()
 ```

-4. **Differences in size**: K-Means assumes that the cluster sizes are fairly similar for all clusters
+4. **Differences in euclidian size**: K-Means assumes that the cluster sizes, in terms of euclidian distance to its borders, are fairly similar for all clusters.
+Here is an example of three "Mikey Mouse" shaped cludsters, where k-means seems to have a hard time allocating cluster boarders correct.

 ```{code-cell}ipython3
 # Parameters for the blobs